8 Best Motivational Books Recommended by 8 Billionaires

 It’s a story of an old Cuban fisherman and his arduous struggle to catch a big marlin fish.
 Ernest Hemingway has beautifully woven words to describe the courage and never dying hope of the old fisherman.
 Any book collection is incomplete without this book.

-The book is recommended by Jack Dorsey, he finds inspiration from this book as he once said, “I keep coming back to it.
+Jack Dorsey recommends this book, he finds inspiration from this book.
+He said, “I keep coming back to it.
 I love the straightforwardness, the tightness and the poetry.
 I think it shows a common struggle that is repeated over and over in so many narratives both fictional and non-fictional.”

 8. “Think and Grow Rich” – Napoleon Hill